2018 YOUTH REPRESENTATIVES

 - Prepare future leaders of APEC economies.

-Theme: Each year there is a different theme with 2016 being “Quality Growth and Human Development”
+Theme: Each year there is a different theme with 2018 being “Harnessing Inclusive Opportunities, Embracing The Digital Future”

 Participants: Approximately 120 delegates from 21 APEC Economies (100 foreign delegates, 20 delegates from the Host Economy,)